Wednesday 26th and Thursday 27th April 2023 | London, UK

 Presenters at the conference represent an international field of Architects, Engineers, Designers, Fabricators and Software Developers, all working at the cutting-edge of their industries within AEC and Design.

-The 8th iteration of Shape to Fabrication is presented in partnership with the School of Architecture and Cities, University of Westminster, and the 2-day conference takes place at the University of Westminster’s Marylebone Campus, London, on the 26th & 27th April 2023.
+The 8th iteration of Shape to Fabrication was presented in partnership with the School of Architecture and Cities, University of Westminster, and the 2-day conference took place at the University of Westminster’s Marylebone Campus, London, on the 26th & 27th April 2023.

-Interested in the Shape to Fabrication Workshops?
+Interested in knowing more about the Shape to Fabrication Workshops that happened?
 Then take a look at our specially curated 2023 Workshop list.
-The STF workshops are taking place 22-24th April and are booking now.
+The STF workshops took place on the 22-24th April 2023.

 Ladybug Tools LLC